- M1 Topics in vertebrate evolution

 In the second half of the module we describe the interplay between plasma membrane receptors and the cytoskeleton in a variety of processes: 1) the establishment of cell polarity, 2) mediation of adhesion between cells to form higher order multicellular assemblies, 3) specifying the shape of cells and 4) promoting cell and tissue movement.

-This is an interdepartmental course (with PDN).
 In addition to lectures there are six journal club sessions in which there will be an interactive discussion of topical references.